Reconstruction of the dark energy scalar field potential by Gaussian process: Discussions and conclusions

 In Sec. \ref{sec:dark energy scalar field potential}, we present a step-by-step derivation of the dark energy scalar field potential $V(\phi)$ and its 1$\sigma$ uncertainty $\sigma_V$.
-Then we show the reconstructed $V(\phi)$ using CC datasets or OHD datasets with P18 prior or WMAP9y prior in Fig. \ref{fig:CC_p18}, \ref{fig:cc_WMAP9y}, \ref{fig:OHD_p18_differentcolor}, and \ref{fig:ohd_WMAP9y_differentcolor}.
+Then we show the reconstructed $V(\phi)$ using CC, BAO, or OHD datasets with either the P18 or WMAP9y priors in Fig. \ref{fig:CC_p18}, \ref{fig:cc_WMAP9y}, \ref{fig:bao_P18}, \ref{fig:bao_WMAP9y}, \ref{fig:OHD_p18_differentcolor}, and \ref{fig:ohd_WMAP9y_differentcolor}.
+In the future, as more data points become available and more accurate priors for H$_0$, $\Omega_{M0}$, and $\Omega_{k0}$ are obtained, we can enhance the accuracy and reliability of our $V(z)$ reconstructions.
+These improvements will allow us to rigorously validate the $V(z)$ models.
+In the following phase of our work, we will validate existing models by comparing them with the reconstructed $V(z)$ data.
+Furthermore, we will explore the potential for proposing new models that are consistent with our reconstructed $V(z)$.
 To assess the impact of different datasets and priors on the reconstructed $V(\phi)$, we compare the results.
-Our analysis reveals that different datasets have a greater influence on the reconstructed $V(\phi)$ compared to different priors, as shown in Fig. \ref{fig:same prior; different dataset}.
-Specifically, using 52 OHD data points leads to a more accurate reconstruction of $V(\phi)$ compared to using only 32 CC data points.
-In contrast, different priors have little effect on the reconstructed $V(\phi)$ for the same dataset, as shown in Fig. \ref{fig:same dataset; different prior}.
-In order to measure the improvement in accuracy of $V(\phi)$ resulting from an increased number of H(z) data points, we conduct a simulation of H(z) data.
+Our analysis reveals that both different datasets and different priors have a great influence on the reconstructed $V(\phi)$, as shown in Fig. \ref{fig:same dataset; different prior} and \ref{fig:same prior; different dataset}.
+Especially in Fig. \ref{fig:same prior; different dataset}, we compare the impact on the reconstructed $V(z)$ using three different datasets: CC, BAO, and OHD (CC+BAO).
+This allows us to observe the influence of different individual datasets (CC vs. BAO) and also compare the individual datasets (CC or BAO) with the combined dataset (OHD).
+In order to measure the improvement in accuracy of $V(\phi)$ resulting from an increased number of $H(z)$ data points, we conduct a simulation of $H(z)$ data.
 The simulation process consists two parts: $H_{sim}=H_m(z)+\sigma_{sim}(z)$, where $H_m(z)$ is the mean value of the simulated $H_{sim}(z)$ and $\sigma_{sim}(z)$ is the error of the simulated $H_{sim}(z)$.
-We simulate $H_m(z_{sim})$ to match the density of observed H(z) data points.
-By doubling the number of H(z) data points, we find that the accuracy of reconstructed $V(\phi)$ increased by around 5$\%$ to 30$\%$.
+We simulate $H_m(z_{sim})$ to match the density of observed $H(z)$ data points.
+By doubling the number of $H(z)$ data points, we find that the accuracy of reconstructed $V(\phi)$ increased by around 5$\%$ to 30$\%$.

-Compared to previous works that reconstructed the dark energy scalar field potential $V(\phi)$ via the Hubble parameter \cite{2022JCAP...11..037J,2022arXiv220306767E}, we reconstruct $V(\phi)$ using updated data sets.
-To determine the factors that affect the results of $V(\phi)$, we compare different datasets and priors.
-Our findings suggest that different priors have little impact on the results, while different datasets have a significant influence.
-The number of H(z) is the most significant difference between datasets.
-To quantify this influence, we simulate H(z) and find that doubling the H(z) results in an increase in the accuracy of $V(\phi)$ by approximately 5$\%$ to 30$\%$.